bogdanpolak/Nick-ResultVideo.Api/README.md

 DO $$
 BEGIN
-create user nick with encrypted password 'chapsas';
+create user nick with encrypted password 'chapsas'  superuser;
 EXCEPTION WHEN duplicate_object THEN RAISE NOTICE '%, skipping', SQLERRM USING ERRCODE = SQLSTATE;
 END
 $$;